catafest/catafest_ImageToPointCloud/README.md

 It will manage and process the information from the 2D images using a complex processing system with data from them as a processing cloud processing idea.

+# blender extension

+- need to be aproved on extensions Blender website.

 # solved issues :

 These issues for Blender versions with new extension feature: